nebulab/spree-subscriptions/README.md

 Use delayed job for email notifications
 ---------------------------------------

-To use delyed_job to send notification mail just add delayed_job to your store Gemfile and run from rails console:
+To use delayed_job to send notification mail just add delayed_job to your store Gemfile and run from rails console:

 ```ruby